merijn/haskellFoldIndent/README.rst

 split case-of
     case-of where the case and of are on separate lines are not accounted for.
     This is ugly anyway, so don't do it.

-dangling else
-    An if/then/else should either be entirely on one line *or* have a separate line for each if the three components.